KxSystems/docs-v1/docs/dashboards/button.md

 View State Mapping allows values of View State Parameters from the source dashboard to be transferred to View State Parameters in the destination Dashboard.

+!!!
+Tip
-<aside class="admonition tip">When mapping View State Parameters across dashboards, it will be necessary to create the Target View State Parameter in the destination dashboard first.
-Viewstate Mapping can only map to existing View State Parameters; it does not create them</aside>
+    When mapping View State Parameters across dashboards, it will be necessary to create the Target _View State Parameter_ in the destination dashboard first.
+Viewstate Mapping can only map to existing View State Parameters; Dashboards will not create them.

 To add a new Mapping element, click ![Screenshot](img/mappingbuttonhtmllight.jpg)